BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKThresholdMaximumConnectedComponentsImage.md

-# ITK Threshold Maximum Connected Components Image Filter (ITKThresholdMaximumConnectedComponentsImage)
+# ITK Threshold Maximum Connected Components Image Filter

 Finds the threshold value of an image based on maximizing the number of objects in the image that are larger than a given minimal size.